Canadair CL-89

-The Canadair CL-89 is a surveillance drone (UAV) produced jointly by Canada, Britain and West Germany in the 1960s.
+The Canadair CL-89 was a surveillance drone (UAV) produced jointly by Canada, Britain and West Germany in the 1960s.
 A larger and improved model with a greater payload, the CL-289, was later introduced.

 History

 CL-89

 In June 1963, a sponsorship by Canada and Britain agreed to have Canadair design, evaluate and test the CL-89 drone.
 The concept had been developed at Canadair from the CL-85, a study for the carriage of dispatches.
 West Germany later joined the group, and although the United States was invited to join, they declined.

 The first, less than successful flight was made at Yuma, Arizona in March 1964.
 The British wanted changes in the system (consisting of the drone, the launcher, the retrieval equipment and the support) to be "Soldier Proof".
 They sent an army officer to Canadair and with his help set up a maintenance advisory group which had excellent results.
 CL-89 had a difficult development and was almost abandoned.

 The first complete CL-89 system was supplied to the West Germans in 1969.
 During the 1970s, Both France and Italy joined the British and West Germans in operating the CL-89.
 NATO gave the entire system the designation AN/USD-501 (Army Navy Unmanned Surveillance Drone type 501); in UK service it was known as the Midge (Military Intelligence & Data Gathering Equipment).
 The system was designed for information collecting at a divisional level.